The financial

 What It Is and Why It Matters.”
 Palley notes that “the era of financialization has been associated with generally

-tepid economic growth....In all countries except the There is no
+tepid economic growth....In all countries except the U.K., average annual growth

 doubt that a prolonged deep stagnation could well emerge at the end of a financial bubble, i.e., with the waning of a period